By Pamela Doan

 - “I save seeds from last year’s plants and from organic vegetables purchased locally, and start seeds in yogurt cups.” ~Virginia Piazza

 - “Like others here in Beacon, I maintain a strictly organic garden and use vermicomposting.
 Those worms have a voracious appetite and eat just about everything.
 I feed them the Thursday newsprint sales flyers, facial tissues, yarn snippets, my dryer lint and hairbrush gleanings, as well as all food scraps except Allium family and citrus, which might give them a tummy ache.
 I get worm castings, which make my veggies jump out of the ground, and worm tea, which I dilute for my houseplants.” ~Arabella Champaq

 A last thought: One thing that is getting more attention and validation from research is soil health and no-till practices.
 Not only is soil a carbon sink (meaning it prevents carbon dioxide from being released into the atmosphere, where it contributes to climate change), it can be a tool for reducing emissions.
 Minimize digging, maximize organic amendments and lower your carbon footprint this season.
 Happy Earth Day!

 Have a sustainable gardening tip?
-Email me at [email protected]Did you find this article useful or informative?
+Email me at firstname.lastname@example.org.Did you find this article useful or informative?
 Please consider a donation to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.